CodeForPittsburgh/CodeForPittsburgh.github.io/README.md

-# Code for Pittsburgh website
+# Code for Good website

-This Code for Pittsburgh's Jekyll-powered GitHub pages website.
+This Code for Good's Jekyll-powered GitHub pages website.
 It's based on a heavily modified version the Forty Jekyll Theme by <a href="http://andrewbanchi.ch" target="_blank">Andrew Banchich</a>, which is based on the <a href="https://html5up.net" target="_blank">HTML5 UP</a> Forty Jekyll Theme by <a href="https://twitter.com/ajlkn" target="_blank">ajkln</a>.
 This code is free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 ---